Christby/cse15l-lab-reports/Lab Report.md

 ![Image](p6.png)

 ## Step 6: Optimizing Remote Running
-Edit the file and use commands to do whatever you feel comfortable with, such as using semicolons to run multiple commands on the same line in most terminals
+Edit the file and use commands to do whatever you feel comfortable with.
 ![Image](p7.png)